phreaknik/phonon-network/README.md

 2. Reserialize the phonon, hash it with sha256, and sign the message with the identity public key
 3. Encrypt signature using the same ECDH secret from above and return the payload

-At this point, the recipient may return this encrypted signature to the original phonon sender.
+Finally, the recipient may return this encrypted signature to the original phonon sender using an "ack" message.
 This gives the sender sufficient proof that the phonon was received and processed on the recipient's smart card.

 > **NOTE:** This scheme *is* susceptible to malicious behavior.
 A recipient could claim to never receive the payment and not credit the sender.
 Like physical cash, once it leaves the sender, it cannot be taken back.
 Therefore it is recommended that Phonon Network transactions be relatively small in value.